-Listen to the Announcement Be Cautious Seek Information & Get to Safety
+Listen to the Announcement Be Cautious

+Seek Information & Make Appropriate Decision
-- Go to these sources of information when you hear an alert signal, receive a text or see emergency signage: - www.humboldt.edu/emergency - 826-INFO (826-4636) recorded campus conditions line will take multiple simultaneous calls - KHSU 90.5 FM will broadcast regular updates as information becomes available

-Emergency Signage: COLOR CODED SIGNS WILL BE PUT OUT WITH CAMPUS STATUS

-- Red: Campus (or area) CLOSED to all but essential and/or emergency personnel; - Yellow: Campus classes & activities CANCELLED by President, but campus is open - Green: Campus OPEN and situation back to normal (posted only after Red or Yellow) - Orange: Safety ADVISORY to community (e.g., tsunami warning, wildfire risk, etc) - ➤ Emergency Text Message Alert: A brief text message on changing campus conditions can be sent to all students, faculty, and staff who provide their personal cell number on myHumboldt.
-This message will be sent as soon as the information is confirmed and our technology can send it. - Students should enter this information in the Personal Info pagelet on their myHumboldt homepage. - Staff and faculty should enter their information on the Contacts tab of the My Profile pagelet. - Call Help Desk at 826-HELP (826-4357) if you need assistance.
+- Go to these sources for information when you hear an alert signal, receive a cell-phone text or see emergency signage. - www.humboldt.edu/emergency - 826-INFO (4636) recorded campus conditions line will take multiple simultaneous calls - KHSU 90.5 FM will broadcast regular updates as information becomes available. - Emergency Signage: COLOR CODED SIGNS MAY.
+BE PUT OUT WITH CAMPUS STATUS. - Red: Campus (or area) CLOSED to all but essential/emergency personnel; - Yellow: Campus classes & activities CANCELLED by President, but campus is open. - Green: Campus OPEN and situation back to normal (posted only after Red or Yellow) - Orange: Safety ADVISORY to community (e.g., tsunami warning, wildfire risk, etc) - Emergency Cell/Text Message Alert: A brief text message about the emergency can be sent to all students, faculty, and staff who provide HSU with their personal cell phone number via the HSU Account Center.
+(Quick Links on HSU Homepage or call Help Desk at 4357 if you need assistance.)
+This message will be sent as soon as the information is confirmed and our technology can send it.